vasveena/amazon-emr-ttt-workshop/docs/index.md

 3. Orchestrate analytical workloads using AWS Step Functions
 4. Ad-hoc querying with Presto
 5. Store and process data using HBase on S3 with migration tips
-6. Integrate with AWS LakeFormation and Apache Ranger
+6. Integrate with AWS LakeFormation